-The UK government has published and recently updated the Border Operating Model (BOM) to lay out new customs and border requirements and procedures for goods imported from or exported to the EU.
-Despite the delay in full control for some products, the widest impacts are going to be felt by the majority of businesses on 1 January 2022.
+The UK government has updated the Border Operating Model (BOM) to lay out new customs and border requirements and procedures for goods imported from or exported to the EU.
 Karen Robb and Nicola Haynes explain what you need to know about customs checks after Brexit.

-To allow trade time to prepare for the new procedures, the government set out a staged timetable for introduction of all the border controls, including temporary easements on customs declaration, was set out in July 2021.
-A revised timetable was announced on the 14 September and 18 November 2021.
+To allow trade time to prepare for the new procedures, the government set out a staged timetable for introduction of all the border controls, including temporary easements on customs declaration, in July 2021.
+A revised timetable was announced on14 September and 18 November 2021.
 Businesses should now be preparing for the end of those temporary easements in 2022.

 While it's not a requirement, it is anticipated that most businesses will use the services of a specialist intermediary, such as a customs broker to complete the necessary border declarations.
 It's vitally important that all importers and exporters are fully aware of the revised border requirements, as responsibility for the accuracy of the information provided in the declarations remains with you.